 - Field Assistance Bulletin 2008-03 addressing frequently asked questions on QDIAs

 - Selecting an Auditor for Your Employee Benefit Plan

 - Reporting and Disclosure Guide for Employee Benefit Plans

-In addition, DOL sponsors two interactive websites - the Small Business Retirement Savings Advisor, and, along with the American Institute of Certified Public Accountants (AICPA), www.choosingaretirementsolution.org.
-These encourage small business owners to choose the appropriate retirement plan for their business and provide resources on maintaining plans and correcting plan errors.
+In addition, DOL sponsors an interactive website - the Small Business Advisor.
+This encourages small business owners to choose the appropriate retirement plan for their business and provide resources on maintaining plans.

 - A Look at 401(k) Plan Fees

 - What You Should Know about Your Retirement Plan (also in Spanish)